zogzog/cubicweb/doc/book/en/devrepo/entityclasses/adapters.rst

 In |cubicweb| adapters provide logical functionalities to entity types.
 They are introduced in version `3.9`.
-Before that one had to implements Interfaces in entity classes to achieve a similar goal.
+Before that one had to implement Interfaces in entity classes to achieve a similar goal.
 However, hte problem with this approch is that is clutters the entity class's namespace, exposing name collision risks with schema attributes/relations or even methods names (different interfaces may define the same method with not necessarily the same